 The low market prices created losses throughout the HFCS industry, and ProGold was no exception.
 Although losses were anticipated for its start-up year, ProGold experienced much higher losses than expected in 1997 and projected even greater losses for 1998.

 ProGold sought a partner with strength in operations, marketing and finance.
-ProGold signed a lease agreement with Cargill, Inc., to operate its Wahpeton plant and market the products from that plant through 2007.
-The lease was renewed on January 1, 2008, to extend through December 31, 2017.
-Coincidentally, ProGold retired its debt for plant construction in January, 2008.
+ProGold signed a lease agreement with Cargill, Inc., to operate its Wahpeton plant and market the products from that plant through 2008.
+The lease was renewed for ten years in 2008, five years in 2018, and was recently extended through December 31, 2026.

-GGC is governed by its 15-member board of directors, and currently has about 1,600 members.
+Golden Growers is governed by its 9-member board of directors, and currently has about 1,500 members.
 All members have an annual delivery obligation proportional to their share of ownership.
 The board meets quarterly, the cooperative holds its annual members’ meeting in March.